FluxLemur/citybash/README.md

   - Attack other cities

 ## Gameplay
-- World layout
-  - Cities are placed at random in a 2D space such that distances between cities are variable.
-  - Among the cities that belong to players, the world _may_ also contains some randomly placed NPC cities.
 - Gold Usage
   - Each city has a base income of gold at the start of the game.
   - A player can spend gold to: